Meet the Children's Librarians

 I hold storytimes for one to three year olds and try to plan as many fun programs as I can!
 I also read a lot of books to find just the right ones to add to the collection here in the Children’s Room.

-My favorite genre to read is fantasy, like Harry Potter, The Girl Who Drank The Moon, and more!
+My favorite genre to read is fantasy, like Amulet, The Girl Who Drank The Moon, and more!

 When I’m not curled up with a book, I can be found baking (and tasting) all kinds of yummy desserts, especially ones with chocolate.

-Next time you’re in the library, ask me about one of my favorite series, the Sammy Keyes mysteries, or which Hogwarts house I would be sorted into!
+Next time you’re in the library, ask me about one of my favorite series, the Sammy Keyes mysteries, my favorite tree, the Red Maple, or which Rick Riordan character I relate to the most!

-Hi, I’m Caroline Richardson, children’s librarian at the Brookline Village Library.
+Hi, I’m Caroline Richardson, children’s librarian at the Coolidge Corner Library.
 Here are some fun facts about me:

 I have been at the Public Library of Brookline for five years.
 Prior to that, I worked in children’s publishing and as the assistant children’s book review editor at a national monthly book review publication.